About The Spit Take

 Unlike most comedy blogs, the site’s goal is to serve as an honest, unbiased, taste-making entity that helps comedy criticism be taken as seriously as that of theater, film, music, food, even video games.
 Contributors are professional journalists only; no blogger/performer/producer/barista types and absolutely no comics writing about other comics.

 Way back in 2003, Julie Seabaugh (@julieseabaugh) founded and edited the criminally-ahead-of-its-time print and online magazine Two Drink Minimum.
-She has served as A&E staff writer at Las Vegas Weekly and contributed to Entertainment Weekly, The Village Voice, Blender, Spin, Revolver, Alternative Press, Time Outs New York and Chicago, LA Weekly, Seattle Weekly, Nashville Scene, Kansas City Pitch, Phoenix New Times, Dallas Observer, Denver’s Westword, Houston Press, Miami New Times, The Las Vegas Sun and more.
+She has served as A&E staff writer at Las Vegas Weekly and contributed to Entertainment Weekly, Variety, The Village Voice, Blender, Spin, Revolver, Alternative Press, Vulture, Time Out New York, Time Out Chicago, LA Weekly, Seattle Weekly, Nashville Scene, Kansas City Pitch, Phoenix New Times, Dallas Observer, Denver’s Westword, Houston Press, Miami New Times, The Las Vegas Sun and more.
 She has also produced shows and moderated panels at SXSW, among other festivals, and once inspired Pat Cooper to declare, “I love you dearly and I respect you, and I think you understand.”

 A Las Vegas resident since 1995, Josh Bell is the film editor of Las Vegas Weekly and the TV comedies guide for About.com.
 He has reviewed movies for FilmCritic.com and Not Coming to a Theater Near You, novels for Kirkus Reviews, audiobooks for Audible and TV shows for Media Life, and has written about entertainment for numerous other publications and websites.
 At one time his movie reviews were heard weekly on a nationally syndicated Canadian radio show; these days his radio and TV appearances are contained to the Las Vegas area.
 He blogs about movies, TV and comic books at signalbleed.blogspot.com.